nikita-traynin/DNN/README.md

 1/10/20: 19.28%.
 Same structure as above, but fixing memory leaks allows using **all** 60000 training samples. <br/>
 1/10/20: 14.65%.
 784-50-20-10, all else same as above.
 Slower, but still fast at just over a minute. <br/>
 1/10/20: 13.64%.
 Same as above. <br/>
-1/10/20 Notes: Current method seems to have large variance.
+Note: Current method seems to have large variance.
 Testing errors have bounced from 14.65, to 25.56, back to 13.65.
 From now on, 0-initializing biases. <br/>
 1/11/20: 9.49%.
 784-50-10, all else same as above. <br/>
 1/11/20: 8.51%.
 Same as above.
-Also, turned on -O3 optimization flag in g++ for significant speed up.
+Also, turned on -O3 optimization flag in g++ for significant speed up. <br/>
+1/16/20: 4.87%.
+784-50-10.
+Now repeating for 7 epochs, instead of 1.
+This stabilizes and lowers the testing rate. <br/>
+Note: Also mentioned in LeCun's 1998 paper is that overfitting doesn't seem to occur.
+This is due to this model's stochastic nature; the testing error instead levels out at a minimum.